 Similar to most detail sanders, a vacuum hose plugged into the back will give efficient and effective dust removal.
 However, this device also has a filter system and dust box to help keep your working area clean and relatively dust-free.
 Perfect for when a vacuum isn’t an option.

 This sander from Bosch is a great choice for a variety of tasks.
 It’s suitable for hardwood, softwood, varnished & painted surfaces.
-It will make light work of small-sized jobs ranging from furniture, doors, frames, shelves, toys through to wall repairs.
+It will make light work of most jobs including furniture restoration, decorating & wall repairs.